get10101/10101.github.io/FAQ.md

 ### Will 10101 manage the funds for me?

-No, at no time will 10101 hold your bitcoins.
+No, at no time will 10101 hold your bitcoin.

 Our application makes a point of respecting and educating users in the principles of self-custody : you hold your own keys, you remain responsible for your wallet and funds, and you retain full control throughout your experience.